LightspeedAC/NordschleifeTrackdayPlugin/README.md

   LongerMaxIdleNeededCleanLaps: 5 # How many clean laps are needed to be able to idle longer
 Extra:
   DoublePointWeekend: true # Whether to enable doubling points on weekends (every Saturday)
   ImmediateKickCarNotUnlocked: false # Whether to kick players on join for joining in a car they can't drive.
-If set to false, they'll be kicked after 30 seconds and during that time they cant drive the car, move, etc.
+If set to false, they'll be kicked after 30 seconds and during that time they can't drive the car, move, etc.
   AssignConvoyLeadersByPoints: true # Whether to allow players to become convoy leaders by accumulating points
   ConvoyLeadersNeededPoints: 6500 # How many points players need to become a convoy leader (if AssignConvoyLeadersByPoints is set to true)
 ```